FDio/csit/resources/tools/testbed-setup/README.rst

 - CIMC/IPMI address, username, password are set in BIOS.
-- Ansible can be invoked on any host that has direct SSH connectivity to the remote hosts that will be provisioned (does not need to be Cobbler provision host).
+- Ansible can be invoked on any host that has direct SSH connectivity to the remote hosts that will be provisioned.
 This may require installed ssh_keys `ssh-copy-id` on remote host or disabled StrictHostChecking on host running Ansible:

   ::